Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Introduction

 After \citet{Zwicky33}'s first estimate of the total mass, many studies focused on getting more precise determinations of the total mass distribution through several independent measurements.
-More specifically, \citet{Lokas_2003} performed a kinematic analysis of elliptical galaxies in the cluster field to obtain a total mass $M_{200} = 1.2 \times 10^{15} \, M_\odot$\footnote{All quantities presented in this paper are referred to a cosmological model with $H_0=70$ km~s$^{-1}$~Mpc$^{-1}$, $\Omega_m=0.3$, and $\Omega_{\Lambda}=0.7$.} with $30\%$ accuracy, within a corresponding radius $r_{200}=2.2 \, \mathrm{Mpc}$ .
-Here and throughout the paper, we refer to $M_\Delta = \Delta \,H^2(z)/(2G)\times r_{\Delta}^3$ as the cumulative mass enclosed in a radius $r_{\Delta}$ of a spherical overdensity with an average density $\Delta$ times the critical density of the Universe at the cluster redshift $\rho_{c}(z)$.
-Following similar prescription in the literature, we define quantities at $\Delta = 200$ as 'virial' mass and radius, respectively.
-Weak lensing calculations allowed \citet{Gavazzi_2009} to estimate $M_{200}=5.1^{+4.3}_{-2.1} \times 10^{14} \, M_\odot$, while a recent paper by \citet{Cha_2025} employed a deep learning approach based on convolutional neural network to mitigate the potential setbacks of traditional lensing analyses, such as noise amplification and mass-sheet degeneracy, finding the value of $M_{200}=7.4^{+2.4}_{-3.1} \times 10^{14} \, M_\odot$. \citet{Mirakhor_2020} combined the electron density profile, recovered from the X-ray observations of \textit{XMM-Newton}, and the pressure profile from the \textit{Planck} Sunyaev--Zeldovich effect~\citep[SZ,][]{Sunyaev1972} observations to estimate the virial mass as $M_{200}=(8.5 \pm 0.55) \times 10^{14} \, M_\odot$, corresponding to a radius $r_{200}=2.0 \, \mathrm{Mpc}$.
-Finally, \citet{Ho_2022} made use of recently developed methodologies based on Bayesian deep learning, obtaining $M_{200}=1.8^{+0.74}_{-0.53} \times 10^{15} \, M_\odot$ and, even more recently, \citet{Benisty25} employed the caustics, the virial theorem, and the Hubble-flow methods to find virial masses in the range $[1.1-2.9]\, \times 10^{15} \, M_\odot$.
+More specifically, \citet{Lokas_2003} performed a kinematic analysis of elliptical galaxies in the cluster field to obtain a total mass of $M_{200\rm{c}} = 1.2 \times 10^{15} \, M_\odot$\footnote{All quantities presented in this paper are referred to a cosmological model with $H_0=70$ km~s$^{-1}$~Mpc$^{-1}$, $\Omega_m=0.3$, and $\Omega_{\Lambda}=0.7$.} with $30\%$ accuracy, within a corresponding radius of $r_{200\rm{c}}=2.2 \, \mathrm{Mpc}$.\footnote{\citet{Lokas_2003} report values of $M_{100\rm{c}}$ and $r_{100\rm{c}}$, which we converted here to $M_{200\rm{c}}$ and $r_{200\rm{c}}$ following the method described in Appendix~A of \citet*{Tricottet_2025}.} Here and throughout the paper, we refer to $M_\Delta = \Delta \,H^2(z)/(2G)\times r_{\Delta}^3$ as the cumulative mass enclosed in a radius, $r_{\Delta}$, of a spherical overdensity with an average density $\Delta$ times the critical density of the Universe at the cluster redshift, $\rho_{\rm{c}}(z)$.
+Following a similar prescription in the literature, we defined quantities at $\Delta = 200$ as the ‘virial’ mass and radius, respectively.
+Weak lensing calculations allowed \citet{Gavazzi_2009} to estimate $M_{200\rm{c}}=5.1^{+4.3}_{-2.1} \times 10^{14} \, M_\odot$, while a recent paper by \citet{Cha_2025} employed a deep learning approach based on a convolutional neural network to mitigate the potential setbacks of traditional lensing analyses, such as noise amplification and mass-sheet degeneracy, finding the value of $M_{200\rm{c}}=7.4^{+2.4}_{-3.1} \times 10^{14} \, M_\odot$. \citet{Mirakhor_2020} combined the electron density profile, recovered from the X-ray observations of \textit{XMM-Newton}, and the pressure profile from the \textit{Planck} Sunyaev--Zeldovich effect~\citep[SZ;][]{Sunyaev1972} observations to estimate the virial mass as $M_{200\rm{c}}=(8.5 \pm 0.55) \times 10^{14} \, M_\odot$, corresponding to a radius of $r_{200\rm{c}}=2.0 \, \mathrm{Mpc}$.
+Finally, \citet{Ho_2022} made use of recently developed methodologies based on Bayesian deep learning, obtaining $M_{200\rm{c}}=1.8^{+0.74}_{-0.53} \times 10^{15} \, M_\odot$, and, even more recently, \citet{Benisty25} employed the caustics, the virial theorem, and the Hubble-flow methods to find virial masses in the range of $[1.1-2.9]\, \times 10^{15} \, M_\odot$.